evtasos/flask-api/README.md

 Run docker image :
     docker run -p 5000:5000 myflask

-Accessing endpoints the localhost url on port 5000 (http://localhost:5000/) /upload
+Accessing endpoints in localhost url on port 5000 (http://localhost:5000/)

+#endpoint to upload the file
+/upload
+#endpoint to create file based on template files already uploaded
 /create
+#endpoint to download files with the filename passed in url
 /download/<filename>
+#endpoint to modify file
 /modify/<filename>
+#endpoint to list all files in folder archive
 /list
+#endpoint to delete file
 /delete/<filename>
-TODO
-add docx templates and jinja tags